 \subsection{Complete Graph}

-We use an LLM to extract input embeddings $\mathcal{E}$ for all tokens in its vocabulary $\mathcal{V}$, treating each token (the minimal computational unit) as an individual concept.
-After obtaining the vectorized embeddings, we compute the cosine similarity between every pair of nodes to define edge weights.
+We use an LLM to extract input embeddings $\mathcal{E}$ for all tokens in its vocabulary $\mathcal{V}$, treating each token (the minimal computational unit) as a node in the lexico-semantic network.
+After obtaining the vectorized embeddings, we compute the cosine distance between every pair of nodes to define edge weights.
 Additionally, we apply centering by subtracting the average vector from each embedding to address anisotropy~\cite{ethayarajh2019contextual}.
-This results in a complete graph $\mathcal{C}$, where every pair of concepts is connected.
+This results in a complete graph $\mathcal{C}$, where every pair of words is connected.